dainst/idai-field/desktop/src/manual/manual.en.md

 * *relations*: Contains all fields of the input type *Relation* (see section *Relations*)
 * *geometry*: The geometry of the resource (see section *Geometry*)

 In addition, the object can contain any number of fields that have been configured for the form that is used in the project for this category.
-Please note that the unique field identifier must be specified as displayed in magenta in the menu "Project configuration”  for the respective field.
+Please note that the unique field identifier must be specified as displayed in magenta in the menu "Project configuration"  for the respective field.
 The multilingual display names that are displayed in other areas of the application **cannot** be used as field names in JSON Lines files.

 For reasons of clarity, the examples below are each displayed in several lines.
 In actual import files, each JSON object must occupy **exactly one line** for the import to be successful.